 Can smaller banks and shadow banks (e.g., insurance companies, private equity funds and asset managers) start financing emissions to pick up slack from megabanks?

 Shadow banks are bigger, but they still will not fill the financing gap left by megabanks.
 They don’t have access to cheap financing in the form of deposits, making credit from them more expensive.
-The riskiest shadow banks also use loans from large banks to improve the returns of their deals, which this bill would deny them, making many high emissions projects unattractive.
-Large investment banks would also be unable to underwrite or otherwise facilitate financing transactions for shadow banks, a role they often play.
+The riskiest nonbank financial companies, such as private equity firms, also use loans from large banks to improve the returns of their deals, which this bill would deny them, making many high emissions projects unattractive.
+Large investment banks would also be unable to underwrite or otherwise facilitate financing transactions for nonbank financial companies engaged in emissions financing, a role these large banks often play.

 For shadow banks that would still choose to finance large-scale emissions, this bill’s designation criteria will serve as a deterrent and backstop.
 Shadow banks have resisted designation and have even broken up their operations to avoid it, so it’s unlikely they will increase emissions in a way that makes designation more likely.
 And shadow banks that do trigger designation as a result of their financed emissions will need to make emission reduction plans similar to those of megabanks.

 How will changing the availability of bank financing affect fossil fuel production and other high emissions projects?